samrocketman/nexus3-config-as-code/docs/repositories.md

-# Nexus Repository Configuration As Code
+# Nexus Repository Configuration as Code

-This document covers repository configuration as code (CaC).
+This document covers repository configuration as code (CaC) format.

+- Covers Repositories and Blob Stores.
 - The Script API function [`repositoryConfiguration`][fxn] is responsible for configuring Repositories and Blob Stores.
-- The configuration format for storing settings for Repositories and Blob Stores is JSON.
+- The configuration format is JSON.
 See [an example `repository.json`][json] configuration.

 The repository configuration has two root keys available: `repositories` and `blobstores`.
 Any extra keys will abort the configuration process during the